-The study revealed that 38.71% of domestic workers were working under harsh working condition, 16.13% were facing overworking, 16.13% encountered the problem of low wages, 9.68% suffered delay of payment, 6.45% said low cooperation stands as obstacle on performing their responsibilities, 6.45% experienced delayed eating time, 3.23% lacked freedom on their working areas and lastly 3.23% of domestic workers faced low social appreciation from the society.
-The findings are in line with the National Labour Surveys (2011) which reported the average hours of domestic worker reaching nearly 66 hours a week in Malaysia and between 60 to 65 hours a week in Tanzania to mention a few.
-Moreover, the findings are supported by (Nethan, 2009; ILO, 2013) that many domestic workers are subjected to serious abuses including slavery, excessively long working hours without breaks days or holidays.
+The study revealed that 38.71% of domestic workers were working under harsh working condition, 16.13% were overworked, 16.13% encountered the problem of low wages, 9.68% suffered delay of payment, 6.45% said low cooperation stood as obstacle on performing their responsibilities, 6.45% experienced delayed eating time, 3.23% lacked freedom on their working areas and lastly 3.23% of domestic workers faced low social appreciation from the society.
+The findings were in line with the National Labour Surveys (2011) which reported the average hours of domestic worker reaching nearly 66 hours a week in Malaysia and between 60 to 65 hours a week in Tanzania to mention a few.
+Moreover, the findings are supported by (ILO Report, 2013) that many domestic workers were subjected to serious abuses including slavery, excessively long working hours without breaks, days or holidays.